 If it won't settle it, make a complaint to the Financial Ombudsman Service.
 This independent service settles disputes between financial companies and their customers.
 It's completely free, and will decide if your complaint should be paid.

 If the account's still open, or has been in the last six years, there may be sale records.
 So if there's a chance you weren't fully informed, make a complaint.
 Many banks were involved in systemically mis-selling - in other words, they mis-sold as part of their process.
 If this applies, it's likely you'll win your case.
-See the mis-selling checklist.
+See the mis-selling checklist for further reasons.

 Contact the company who sold you the insurance - it may refer you to the debt collection agency if it has your files.